makieali/privyapp/README.md

-# chatty
+# Privy

-A new chatty project.
+A new privy chat project.

 ## Getting Started